The 10 Worst Neighborhoods In Santa Ana For 2022

 Then, we ranked each neighborhood in Santa Ana, California for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Santa Ana.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Santa Ana.

-Read on below to learn more about these terrible places around Santa Ana to live.
-Or skip to the end to see the list of all 58 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 54 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Santa Ana

-Well there you have it -- the worst of the neighborhoods in Santa Ana with Lyon Street landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Santa Ana with Mar-Les landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Santa Ana aren't all bad.
-Metro Classic takes the cake as the best place to live in Santa Ana.
+As mentioned earlier, the neighborhoods in Santa Ana aren’t all bad.
+Sandpointe takes the cake as the best place to live in Santa Ana.

 We ranked the neighborhoods from worst to best in the chart below.